MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

 ## Notes about sharing a dashboard

-Here are things to keep in mind about sharing dashboards:
+Things to keep in mind about sharing dashboards:

 -   Your colleagues need a Power BI Pro license to see your dashboard.